 OMA demonstrates a steadfast commitment to environmental protection and preservation.
 Our management approach is preventive and aims to implement strategic plans that effectively mitigate and offset the impacts generated by our airport activities and associated businesses.

-Our 13 airports have been awarded the PROFEPA Environmental Quality Certificate and the SECTUR's Distinctive S for good sustainable practices.
-In addition, during 2023, OMA obtained ISO 14064 certification, an international standard that establishes requirements for the quantification, reporting and verification of greenhouse gas emissions.
+Our 13 airports have been awarded the PROFEPA Environmental Quality Certificate and achieved Level 3 “Optimization” accreditation under the Airport Carbon Accreditation Program (“ACA”) granted by ACI-LAC.
+In addition, during 2024 and for 2 consecutive years, OMA obtained ISO 14064 certification, an international standard that establishes requirements for the quantification, reporting and verification of greenhouse gas emissions.

 The Company’s energy requirements arise mainly from electricity consumption, which is used for lightning and air conditioning at airports, and to a lesser extent, the use of fuels such as gasoline, diesel, natural gas, and LP gas used in construction machinery and vehicle transportation.